oyelaa99/pfsense_log_parser/README.md

 # pfsense_log_parser

+before the installation you should configure pfsense to send filter log (firewall log ) to the machine where you are going to run the code in your pfsense web interface. go to status/system logs/settings/ at the buttom you will see **Remote log servers** put the ip of the machine where your are going to run the script and the port 514  below you'll see **Remote Syslog Contents** check **Firewall Events** and save the change now you can go in your machine and run the python code . you will see the following information

 # pfSense Firewall Log  - Minimal JSON Format

 A Python script to decode **pfSense firewall syslog messages** received via UDP port 514.